Proportionate regulation: changes to reporting accounting requirements

 - The information that appears below is for reference purposes only.

-- Analysis of responses to the consultation is in progress.
+- You can download an analysis of responses to the consultation paper.

 This consultation contains two proposals: